 A collection of serial directories for an assortment of professional organizations.
 Includes multiple editions of Consultants and Consulting Organization Directory, Encyclopedia of Associations, Directory of Publications and Broadcast Media, Government Research Directory, and National Directory of Nonprofit Organizations among others.

 Offers cross-searching across a range of historical newspapers and periodicals.
 ECU currently has access to: 18th Century Burney Collection Newspapers -- Gathered by the Reverend Charles Burney (1757 - 1817), 19th Century British Library Newspapers: Parts 1-2, 19th Century U.S. Newspapers, Times Literary Supplement Historical Archive.
 Years of Coverage: 1600-1900

 Contains fulltext online reference books on the subjects of arts, biography, education, environment, history, medicine, multicultural studies, nation and world, religion, science, and social science.
 View books by subject or search for articles by keyword or topic.

 Available to ECU faculty, staff, and students with a current Pirate ID and password.
-This database provides access to resources related to department technology investments, research collaboration, emerging IT trends and professional development.
+Provides access to resources related to department technology investments, research collaboration, emerging IT trends and professional development.

 GEOBASE is a database of indexed research literature in the Earth sciences, ecology, geology, human and physical geography, environmental sciences, oceanography, geomechanics, alternative energy sources, pollution, waste management and nature conservation.
 The content crosses subject, language and cultural boundaries, providing a unique research tool to users.
 GEOBASE covers 3+ million abstract records of multidisciplinary content enabling comprehensive geological evaluation of any desired region.
 This includes geological structure and relation to natural resources as well as linking resource management, transport, and regional and urban planning.